-IV.A..2 Data acquisition
+IV.A.2 Data acquisition

-The Swedish Board of Fisheries (SBF) will be responsible for compiling and reporting statistics on the aquaculture sector.
-The SBF in cooperation with Statistics Sweden (SCB) will conduct two questionnaires and a tax declaration survey each year.
+The Swedish Agency for Marine and Water Management (SwAM) will be responsible for compiling and reporting statistics on the aquaculture sector.
+The SwAM in cooperation with Statistics Sweden (SCB) will conduct two questionnaires and a tax declaration survey each year.